YoffeG/PyDynamicaLC/README.md

     # LDcoeff1: linear limb-darkening coefficient
     # LDcoeff2: quadratic limb-darkening coefficient
     # r = numpy array of relative planet radii [r/R_star]
-    # PlanetFlux: numpy array of additional fluxes from the planets (should be 0?)
-    # transit_width: transit width relative to the orbital period (0-1, where 1 means the transit duration is orbital period wide, and 0 means it's infinitely narrow.
-Our default value is 0.05)
+    # transit_width: a phase-window used to refine the time of mid-transit. if A is the max-TTV-amplitude, then transit_width should be more than the [transit duration + A] and significantly less than [0.5 - A].
+Default: 0.05.

 ## Dyn_Params: DYNAMICAL PARAMETERS
     # LC_mode: string specifying which mode of lightcurve generation to use.
-Can be osc, ecc and circ (osculating, eccentric and quasi-circular, respectively)
+Can be "osc", "ecc" or "circ" (osculating, eccentric and quasi-circular, respectively)
     # m_star: stellar mass [m_sun]
     # r_star: stellar radius [r_sun]
     # masses: vector of planetary masses [m_earth]

-    ### OSCULATING LIGHTCURVE - Keplerian parameters are initial conditions ###
+    ### OSCULATING LIGHTCURVE - Keplerian parameters are the INITIAL CONDITIONS ###
     # dyn_coords: for LC_mode = osc, the initial conditions input can be input as either the Keplerian parameters or a Cartesian state vector.
-The input has to be specified as follows:
+The six-element input has to be specified as follows:

     # if dyn_coords == "keplerian":
         # p: vector of planetary orbital periods at t_min [days]